 These go right into a bowl of ice water to stop the cooking.
 Start a bit of olive oil, just a dash of sesame oil, and some sliced garlic to sauteeing.
 I ended up adding a pinch of chile flakes as well.
 When the garlic just starts to turn golden, toss in your drained greens.
 I suggest even squeezing out as much water as possible.
 Sautee over high heat and then at the very end I seasoned with some ponzu sauce ( yuzu citrus flavored soy sauce ).

 Now for the fish.
 I heated up a cast iron skillet on the stove.
 I wiped it down with just a bit of olive oil and put the fish in to sear skin side down.
-The sugar in the marinade almost gaurantees sticking so just be prepared.
+The sugar in the marinade almost guarantees sticking so just be prepared.
 After a minute I put the skillet under a broiler on high.
 After another couple of minutes I brushed on some of the reserved marinade.
-Another couple of minutes and it should start to carmelize nicely.
-The flakes of the fish will actually start to seperate.
+Another couple of minutes and it should start to caramelize nicely.
+The flakes of the fish will actually start to separate.
 Don’t worry, this is normal.

 Now to plate.
 Never have I claimed to be an artist when it comes to things like this.
 So simple is best, some rice, gai lan, and your fish.
 I did add a splash of the miso sauce and some daikon sprouts.